Work at Deer Crossing Camp!

 - Experience in backpacking, survival skills, outdoor cooking, fishing, improv comedy is a plus.

-- Higher-level safety certifications valid through the summer season—such as Wilderness First Responder (WFR), Wilderness EMT, Wilderness First Aid (WFA) Instructor, or American Red Cross Lifeguard Instructor—earn you a bonus.
+- Higher-level safety certifications valid through the summer season—such as Wilderness First Responder (WFR), Wilderness EMT, Wilderness First Aid (WFA) Instructor, American Red Cross Lifeguard Instructor, and other relevant activity certifications—earn you a bonus.

 Benefits of Working at Deer Crossing